 RENOVATION AND EXPANSION MAIN BRANCH IN 1988 The $14,500,000 renovation and expansion of the Main Library was designed by the architectural firm of Hardy Holzman Pfeiffer Associates with Hugh Hardy as partner-in-charge.
 Cass Gilbert’s 1911 neo-Georgian building was carefully restored and expanded by sixty-five thousand square feet bringing the overall size of the building to one hundred and three thousand square feet.
 The new construction was designed to integrate with and complement the old, while, at the same time, proclaiming its own contemporary identity.

 A major effort was made to preserve and restore the existing murals, which originated as Public Works Administration projects.
 Two lunettes, above the east and west walls of the Main Hall, illustrate scenes from New Haven’s past.
 They were designed by Bancel LaFarge of Mount Carmel.
 The Rip Van Winkle murals in the Meeting Room were painted by a team of eight artists led by Salvatore DeMaio and Frank J. Rutkowski, and completed in July, 1934.
+There’s also a mural depicting the New Haven Green in the 19th century painted by Deane Keller (one of the “monuments men”).

 Library Leaded Glass